OfficeDev/office-js-docs-pr/docs/develop/office-javascript-api-object-model.md

 The [Bindings](/javascript/api/office/office.bindings) object exposes a [getAllAsync](/javascript/api/office/office.bindings#getallasync-options--callback-) method that gives access to the set of all bindings established on the document or spreadsheet.
 An individual binding can be accessed by its ID using either the [Bindings.getBindingByIdAsync](/javascript/api/office/office.bindings#getbyidasync-id--options--callback-) or [Office.select](/javascript/api/office) methods.
 You can establish new bindings as well as remove existing ones by using one of the following methods of the `Bindings` object: [addFromSelectionAsync](/javascript/api/office/office.bindings#addfromselectionasync-bindingtype--options--callback-), [addFromPromptAsync](/javascript/api/office/office.bindings#addfrompromptasync-bindingtype--options--callback-), [addFromNamedItemAsync](/javascript/api/office/office.bindings#addfromnameditemasync-itemname--bindingtype--options--callback-), or [releaseByIdAsync](/javascript/api/office/office.bindings#releasebyidasync-id--options--callback-).

-There are three different types of bindings that you specify with the  _bindingType_ parameter when you create a binding with the `addFromSelectionAsync`, `addFromPromptAsync` or `addFromNamedItemAsync` methods:
+There are three different types of bindings that you specify with the  _bindingType_ parameter when you create a binding with the `addFromSelectionAsync`, `addFromPromptAsync` or `addFromNamedItemAsync` methods.

 |**Binding type**|**Description**|**Host application support**|
 |:-----|:-----|:-----|